craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** and sign in using the tenant owner account.
+Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

 1. In the Navigation menu, select **Users > Active users**.

-1. select **Lindsey Gates**.
+1. Select **Lindsey Gates**.
 On a **Licenses and Apps** section, deselect **Microsoft 365 apps for enterprise**.

 1. On **LON-CL3**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Office 365 home page** (https://portal.office.com) and sign in as **abbi@adatumXXXXXX.onelearndns.com**.
+Browse to the **Office 365 home page** and sign in as **Abbi**.

    This is an AD DS account so the password is **Pa55w.rd**.

-   Note that Abbi has no apps in the list and no option to install Office 365 apps (the orange link at the top right).
+1. Verify that Abbi has no apps in the list and no option to install Office 365 apps (the orange link at the top right).

 1. Sign out from the portal.
 Close Edge.

 1. Open Edge.
-Browse to the **Office 365 home page** and sign in as **lindsey@adatumXXXXXX.onelearndns.com**.
+Browse to the **Office 365 home page** and sign in as **Lindsey**.

-   Note that Lindsey has Outlook and OneDrive and the other apps, because she has an Office 365 license.
-She does not have the option to install Office 365 apps, because we deslected this.
+1. Verify that Lindsey has Outlook and OneDrive and the other apps but no option to install Office 365 apps.

 1. Sign out from the portal.
 Close Edge.

 #### Task 2: Installing Office 365 ProPlus from the Office 365 portal

 1. Open Edge.
-Browse to the **Office 365 home page** and sign in as **amy@adatumXXXXXX.onelearndns.com**.
+Browse to the **Office 365 home page** and sign in as **Amy**.

-   Note that Amy has Outlook and OneDrive and the other apps the option to install Office 365 apps.
+   Note that Amy has Outlook and OneDrive and the other apps and has the option to install Office 365 apps.

-1. select **Install Office** then select **Office 365 apps**.
+1. Select **Install Office** then select **Office 365 apps**.
 Download and run the tool.

-   *This installation takes several minutes to complete.
-Continue with the next task and leave the download in the background.*
+   This installation takes several minutes to complete.
+Continue with the next task and leave the download in the background.

 ### Exercise 3: Managing centralized Office 365 ProPlus installations